SandervWickeren/PictureSwipe/REPORT.md

     - Download the file.
     - Add the file to de Sqlite database locally.

 Removal is also handled.
-When the user longcliks in either Bin or Favorites, the item not only get removed from the favorites locally, but also from the cloud:
+When the user longclicks in either Bin or Favorites, the item does not only get removed from the favorites locally, but also from the cloud:
 - Removing image from Firebase Storage
 - Removing reference to the image from Firebase Database